Mono-Co/project-one-team3/README.md

 Project Workflow:

+The code is organized into sections, each performing a specific task such as data collection, exploration, visualization, and analysis.
-The project starts by fetching historical stock price data for multiple companies from the Nasdaq Data Link API using the nasdaqdatalink library.
+It starts by fetching historical stock price data for multiple companies from the Nasdaq Data Link API using the nasdaqdatalink library.
-The fetched data is stored in CSV files for further processing.
+Data for each stock (GOOG, META, MSFT, MSTR, AAPL, MNDY, TEAM) is collected, processed, and exported into separate CSV files for further analysis.

 Data Preparation: